-There are multiple types of batches that are generated by {\em IppToPsps}, these include {\em Init} (IN), {\em Object} (OB), {\em stack} (ST), {\em Detection} (P2), {\em Forced Mean Objects} (FO), {\em Forced warp} (FW), {\em Forced Galaxy} (FG), {\em Gaia Objects} (GO), {\em diff Detection Objects} (DO), and {\em diff Detections} (DF).
+There are multiple types of batches that are generated by {\em IppToPsps}.
+These include: {\em Init} (IN), {\em Object} (OB), {\em stack} (ST), {\em Detection} (P2), {\em Forced Mean Objects} (FO), {\em Forced warp} (FW), {\em Forced Galaxy} (FG), {\em Gaia Objects} (GO), {\em diff Detection Objects} (DO), and {\em diff Detections} (DF).
 For DR1, IN, OB, ST, FO and GO batches are processed through {\em IppToPsps} and ingested into PSPS.
-DR2 has P2, FW, FG, DO and DF batches.
-An overview of the different batch types and associated DVO files and smf/cmf files is shown in the flowchart on Figure~\ref{fig:ipptopsps}.
+DR2 has P2, FW, FG batches.
+An overview of the different batch types and associated DVO files and smf/cmf files is shown in the flowchart in Figure~\ref{fig:ipptopsps}.

 The init batch (IN) is the first batch created by {\em IppToPsps}, and it is first to be ingested into PSPS.
 This includes the system metadata tables described in Section~\ref{sec:schemameta}, with flag bits listed in Appendix~\ref{sec:FlagTables}.
-This metadata is hardwired and fixed.

 The object batches (OB) create the {\em ObjectThin} and {\em MeanObject} tables, described in more detail in Section~\ref{sec:schemaobject}.
 Each batch represents individual DVO files which are subdivided into small rectangular patches of sky.
 Columns are filled from the DVO database (cpt and cps files).